 AEO vs GEO: How to Build a Future-Ready Search Strategy in the Age of AI

 As search evolves from traditional query-based results to AI-driven, conversational answers, two disciplines have become essential for modern brands: Answer Engine Optimization (AEO) and Generative Engine Optimization (GEO).
-While both aim to make your brand discoverable in an AI-first world, their mechanics, priorities, and implementation strategies differ.
+While both aim to make your brand discoverable in an AI-first world, their mechanics, priorities, and strategies differ.
+This guide by Outreach breaks down what AEO is, what GEO is, the key differences, when to prioritize each, and how to build a unified AEO vs GEO strategy for future brand visibility.

 What Is Answer Engine Optimization (AEO)?

-Answer Engine Optimization (AEO) is the practice of optimizing your content so it can be directly surfaced as an instant answer by answer engines—platforms like Google Featured Snippets, People Also Ask (PAA), voice assistants, Siri, Alexa, and Bing Answer Boxes.
+Answer Engine Optimization (AEO) is the practice of optimizing content so it can be directly surfaced as instant answers by platforms like Google Featured Snippets, People Also Ask (PAA), Siri, Alexa, and Bing Answer Boxes.

 • Structured content